dcBrian/Tuneify/README.md

 * Add your very own songs.
 * Search through a diverse range of tracks.
-* Create and curate your favorite playlist.
+* Create your favorite playlist.
-* See other people's playlist and get inspired.
+* See other people's playlist.

 ## How To Use